ai-ng/ai-ng.github.io/_posts/2017-10-22-we-are-live.md

+---
+layout: post
+title: We are Live
+category: intro
+---
 ... and we're live ...
 We will be blogging about Artiificial Intelligence (AI) from different facets and its applicability to some interesting (or not so interesting) problems in Nigeria.